Updater/Updater.github.io/CSS.md

 ul.category-list {
   padding-left: 20px;

-  &>li { // direct descendant selector > for list items
+  .list-item { // direct descendant selector > for list items
     list-style-type: disc;

     a { // minimal specificity for all links